 If the conduct falls within the above-noted criteria, the university must address the conduct through the newly designated DOE Grievance Process.
 The DOE Grievance Process may involve a formal investigation, alternative resolution, or other inquiry.
 If a formal investigation is conducted, if either party does not accept the preliminary determination made in that investigation, a hearing will be conducted.
 Some of the notable changes on the process: (1) the insertion of a hearing following an investigation, and prior to policy determination; (2) indirect questioning of parties and witnesses, through advisors who ask questions of the other party during a hearing; and (3) the University will provide a person to read the party's questions during a hearing if their advisor is not present or they do not have an advisor.

-If the conduct does not fall within the above-noted criteria (i.e., other forms of Prohibited Conduct), the University will respond through the processes that existed prior to August 14, 2020.
-Like the DOE Grievance Process, this could result in a formal investigations, alternative resolution, or other inquiry-or the matter could be considered closed.
+If the conduct does not fall within the above-noted criteria (i.e., other forms of Prohibited Conduct), the University will respond through its standard processes .
+This could result in a formal investigations, alternative resolution, or other inquiry-or the matter could be considered closed.
 If a formal investigation is conducted, it would not involve a hearing unless the respondent is a student or a Senate faculty member.

 If a case involves both DOE-Covered Conduct and other Prohibited Conduct, the University will respond under the DOE Grievance Process.
 The regulations are complex and, as a result, the SVSH Policy is also complex.
 The above overview summarizes the major changes within the updated policy.
 To further clarify these changes, the University developed initial FAQs that are available here, and will be updated as appropriate.